PIndividual/The-P0W3R-Punch/README.md

 a p5js interactive animation.

-Inspired by some Japanese animations: the protagonist charges up and then unleashes a shocking attack!
+Inspired by anime: the protagonist charges up and then unleashes a shocking attack!

 Hold LMB to charge, release to fire! (the longer you hold, the bigger the shockwave is 🤪)

 ---

 To preview the effect, use `Visual Studio Code` to open the entire root folder, then enable the `live server` plugin.
-(You can get it from the vs code extensions)
+(You can get it from the VS Code extensions)

 To modify the code, go to `sketch.js`